 Poor load distribution can cause a washing machine to drain improperly.

-Poor load distribution could be the reason the washer is not draining.
-If at any point during the wash the items in the drum become unbalanced, the washer may not be able to spin and the machine may not be able to carry out the rest of the cycle.
-If the clothes have gathered to one side, or you’re laundering a single bulky object like a pillow, try adding items or redstributing the bulky object to balance the load.
-If this was indeed the cause, the cycle will hopefully resume again when you close the door.
-If not, you might need to search for “how to reset a washing machine” to get it started again.
+Poor load distribution could be the reason for a washing machine not draining.
+If at any point during the wash the items in the drum become unbalanced, this could result in the washer not spinning or draining because it cannot carry out the rest of the cycle.
+If the clothes have gathered to one side, or the only item in the drum is a single bulky object like a pillow, adding items or redistributing the bulky object to balance the load may fix the problem.
+If this is indeed the cause, the cycle will resume again when the door is closed.
+If not, it might be necessary to check with the manufacturer about how to reset a washing machine to get it started again.

 If unbalanced loads are allowed to run frequently, the constant jostling can hurt the machine over time.
-In the future, whenever you hear undue banging coming from the laundry room, be sure to stop the cycle and rebalance the load immediately to avoid causing damage.
+In the future, whenever there is undue banging coming from the laundry room, it’s worth stopping the cycle and rebalancing the load immediately to avoid causing damage.

 The lid switch might be defective.

-A front-loading machine does not have a lid switch like a top loader, but it will typically lock automatically while a cycle is in progress.
-If you notice that the door is locked with standing water inside, this could be a mechanical issue that will require the help of a professional repair technician.
+A front-load washer not draining may look slightly different since these models do not have a lid switch like a top loader.
+Instead, the door will typically lock automatically while a cycle is in progress.
+If the door is locked but there is still standing water inside, this could be a mechanical issue that will require the help of a washing machine repair technician.

-A dysfunctional washer can be a huge hassle that disrupts your daily routine.
-Dirty clothes pile up quickly, especially if there are a lot of people in your household.
-Getting in touch with a pro right away to fix the problem will have you back in business before you know it.
-For even easier repairs, consider opting for a policy from one of the best home warranty companies (like American Home Shield or AFC Home Club), which can help reduce appliance repair costs in the long term.
+Even the best washing machine brands break down from time to time, but a broken washing machine can be a huge hassle that disrupts a daily routine.
+Dirty clothes pile up quickly, especially if there are a lot of people in the household.
+Getting in touch with a pro right away to fix the problem is the quickest way to get the laundry situation back under control.
+For even easier repairs, homeowners may want to consider opting for a policy from one of the best home warranty companies (like American Home Shield or AFC Home Club), which can help reduce appliance repair costs in the long term.